ajsmith607/memills/content/family-of-edward-hallock-mills/mills-home/other-past-owners.md

 Horace Jr.’s daughter was also a Slater: [Cora J. (Humiston) Slater](https://www.findagrave.com/memorial/101229340/cora-j-slater) (1865 to 1934) who married [Charles A. Slater](https://www.findagrave.com/memorial/101229259/charles-a-slater) (1867 to 1918).

-Horace Jr. was portrayed in the newspapers as a local celebrity, so there was great interest when he was tried and convicted in “The Humiston Case”  of "Keeping a Disorderly House".
+Horace Jr. was portrayed in the Ithaca Daily Journal as a local celebrity, a man familiar with the darker elements of Ithaca society, and a man with many enemies, so there was great interest when he was tried and convicted in “The Humiston Case”  of "Keeping a Disorderly House".

 <figure>